Solar Panel Angle Calculation

 Solar panels are durable.
 Depending on the manufacturer, solar panels last 20-25 years.
 When properly installed solar panels will lose their efficiency gradually over their lifetime.
 When this happens, the only available option is to replace the panels.

 Australia is in the southern hemisphere.
-Solar panels that have a northwards orientation have better efficiency.
+Solar panels facing true north have better efficiency.
 They capture more sunshine and produce more power for their capacity rating.

 As the sun moves during the day, when properly angled, it can capture lots of sunshine to produce electricity for your home.